Hartlepool headland walk drone hike route map

 DIFFICULTY: EASY

-The walk starts on Hartlepool’s Headland (free parking at Albion Terrace) and heads along past the Heugh Breakwater, The Lighthouse and along the promenade next to the sea and then you head up onto the gravel coastal path which is on the cliff tops (or you can even go on the beach if the tide is out) You walk all the way to Crimdon where there is a nice cafe for refreshments.
+The walk starts on Hartlepool’s Headland (free street parking in most places – recommend Albion Terrace) and heads along the promenade past the Heugh Breakwater, The Lighthouse and further along the promenade all the way to the end of Marine Drive (where Parton Rocks is mentioned on the map) From here you head up onto the gravel coastal path which is on the cliff tops (or you can even go on the beach if the tide is out – check tide times!)
+You then walk all the way to Crimdon where there is a nice cafe for refreshments.
 Then simply retrace your steps on the coastal path or beach – whatever takes your fancy!

-You are greeted by fine seaside views of the historic Hartlpool Headland and the charming houss which line the coast here
+You are greeted by fine seaside views of the historic Hartlpool Headland and the charming houses which line the coast here

 You can park on Albion Terrace for free (pictured to the left of the pic – and then follow the promenade walk, past the Heugh Breakwater which is an excellent place to see the waves crashing on this historic pier).
 I actually made a video showing the dramatic waves crashing on the Heugh Breakwater – check out the video below:

-The stretch of coastline around here is a real hidden gem in my opinion.
-I’m a local and the beach as you approach Crimdon is up there with the best of them – and you won’t find many people around here too.
-I often pop to Crimdon just for a shorter beach walk.
+This is my local stretch of beach as you approach Crimdon Dene – and it’s up there with the best of them in England – and you won’t find many people around here too!
+I often pop to Crimdon Beach for a stroll to get soem fresh sea air and uninterupted County Durham coastal views.

-Here we are looking back towards the stretch of coast we have just walked along, with the Headland in the far distance.
-As you get to Crimdon – you have the option of turning back – or making your way up through the dunes to go into the Cafe at Crimdon.
+Here we are just above Crimson Dene looking back towards the stretch of coast we have just walked along, with Steetley Pier and the Headland in the far distance.
+As you get to Crimdon – you have the option of turning back – or making your way up through the dunes paths to go into the Cafe at Crimdon.

 The new cafe at Crimdon Dene.
 A great place to grab a coffee and bite to eat.
 It has fine views over the coastline and there is a car park here, so it can get busy on weekends.